compgenomics2019/Team3-GenomeAssembly/README.md

 ### Running example_data

-For an example, we can assembly our example_data/ using SPAdes with kmer size 99 and 103 and produce a quast report using the following command:
+For an example, we can assembly our example_data/ using SPAdes with kmer size 99 and 103 and produce a quast report using the following command within the Team3-GenomeAssembly/ directory:

 ```
+./pipeline.sh -i example_data/ -o example_out -q -k 99, 103
 ```